 - Deciduous plants are seasonal plants which shed its leaves at the end of the growing season, either during the winter season in the temperate climate or during the dry season in the tropical climate.

-These plants that are long-lived, more than two years and are usually woody or herbaceous.
+These are plants that are long-lived, more than two years and are usually woody or herbaceous.
 Rose, lavender, dianthus, and lilies are few examples of perennials.

 What is Plant Taxonomy?